bitwarden/passwordless-java/README.md

 }
 ```

-**Note:** You need to close the underlying CloseableHttpClient's connection pool when you are done
+**Note:** You need to close the underlying http client resources when you are done
 using `PasswordlessClient` with `close` method.

 ### Register a passkey